-The District believes the best policy to create an educational environment free from sexual harassment is prevention; therefore, the District shall provide informational materials and training to students, parents/legal guardians/other responsible adults, and employees on sexual harassment.
+The district believes the best policy to create an educational environment free from sexual harassment is prevention; therefore, the district shall provide informational materials and training to students, parents/legal guardians/other responsible adults, and employees on sexual harassment.
 The informational materials and training on sexual harassment shall be age appropriate and, when necessary, provided in a language other than English or in an accessible format.
-The informational materials and training shall include, but are not limited to:

-- o the nature of sexual harassment; - o The District's written procedures governing the formal complaint grievance process; - The process for submitting a formal complaint of sexual harassment; - That the district does not tolerate sexual harassment; - O That students can report inappropriate behavior of a sexual nature without fear of adverse consequences; - The supports that are available to individuals suffering sexual harassment; and - The potential discipline for perpetrating sexual harassment.
+The informational materials and training shall include, but are not limited to: the nature of sexual harassment; The District's written procedures governing the formal complaint grievance process; o the process for submitting a formal complaint of sexual harassment; That students can report inappropriate behavior of a sexual nature without fear of adverse consequences; The supports that are available to individuals suffering sexual harassment; and the potential discipline for perpetrating sexual harassment.